SomrajRoySarkar/Second-Brain-Assistant/README.md

 - **Search your memories:**
   ```
   You: memory search python
-  Assistant: - Python is a high-level programming language...
+  Assistant: 🔍 Search results for 'python': [memory_id] Python is a high-level programming language... (general) ⭐⭐⭐
   ```

-- **Search the web with Google:**
+- **Search the web with advanced search:**
   ```
   You: /search What is quantum computing?
-  Assistant: [Google search results...]
+  Assistant: [AI-enriched search results with references]
   ```

 - **Get a detailed explanation:**